helidon-io/helidon/docs/se/tracing.md

 > [!NOTE]
 > If you provide settings under both `telemetry` and `tracing`, Helidon uses the
 > `telemetry` settings.
-Specifying both does not confuse Helidon but it might
+Specifying both does not confuse Helidon, but it might
 > confuse users.

 Dependency for OpenTelemetry support using tracing: